Cray-HPE/docs-csm/operations/network/management_network/aruba/management_network_configuration_example.md

       10.101.10.12     4  65533             23        11    0    0 00:03:49 Estab  14     14
     ```

-    * The Arista routing table should now include the external IPs exposed by MetalLB
+    * The Arista routing table should now include the external IP addresses exposed by MetalLB
     * The on-site network team will be responsible for distributing these routes to the rest of their network

     ```